Kaumana Caves in Hilo – Pure adventure, exploration and it’s free

 Bring plenty of bug spray since the area is very lush and wet

-Also have a few light sources if you plan on going into the cave
+Make sure to bring a few light sources if you plan on going into the cave which is very dark

 Wear Sturdy shoes since the area is mostly slippery rocks and mud.